xuaun/huddle-landing-page-with-curved-sections/README.md

 ## Context

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Huddle landing page with curved sections challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-curved-sections-5ca5ecd01e82137ec91a50f2).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-> Your challenge is building out this results summary component and getting it as close to the design as possible.
+> Your challenge is to build out this landing page and get it looking as close to the design as possible.

 ## Table of contents